Illuminating Excellence and Paving the Path for Entrepreneurial Triumphs Across India - www.lokmattimes.com

 -One Of The Leading Agro Company In Maharashtra – Aarya Ladkat & Apoorva Ladkat (RootZone Agro LLP)

--Excellence Contribution Towards Education - Mukesh Gupta Founder & Chairman At JSK Institute Thane
+-Excellence Contribution Towards Education – Mr Mukesh Gupta Founder & Chairman At JSK Institute Thane

 -Leading Solar Energy Solutions Provider of Maharashtra – ISOLAR POWER ISP LLP